Welcome back — we’ve missed you!

 ● Use of hand sanitizer will be required before entering any interior space at Hawaiian Mission Houses.

-● Tour ticket holders will have a temperature scan performed before the tour begins.
+● All visitors will have a temperature scan performed before their scheduled tour or appointment in the Reading Room.

 ● Please do not visit if you have had contact with a person confirmed to have COVID-19 in the last 14 days.